blakeblackshear/frigate-hass-integration/README.md

 `HACS -> Explore & Add Repositories -> Frigate`

+Notes:
-Note that HACS does not "configure" the integration for you.
+ * HACS does not "configure" the integration for you.
 You must go to `Configuration > Integrations` and add Frigate after installing via HACS.
+ * The `mqtt` integration must be installed and configured in order for the Frigate integration to work.
+As manual configuration is required for the `mqtt` setup, this cannot happen automatically.

 For manual install, copy `custom_components/frigate` to your `custom_components` folder in Home Assistant.

 ### Media Browsing